Isabella Akyinbah Quakyi

-Isabella Akyinbah Quakyi is a Ghanaian academic and a physician.
+Isabella Akyinbah Quakyi is a Ghanaian academic.
 She is a professor of Immunology and Parasitology at the University of Ghana and the Foundation Dean of the University of Ghana School of Public Health.
 She is also a researcher in the field of medicine and a health practitioner.
 She is a fellow of the Ghana Academy of Arts and Sciences, and a fellow of the African Academy of Sciences.
 Professor Quakyi was recognized by Newsweek magazine as one of “seven women scientists who defied the odds and changed science forever”.

 Education

 Quakyi obtained her Bachelor of Science degree from the University of Surrey, Guildford, and her master's degree from the Brunel University London.
 She acquired her PhD in Immunoparasitology from the London School of Hygiene & Tropical Medicine in 2001.